Lance Bass: Autobiography

 Following public response surrounding his coming out, Bass announced that he was releasing an autobiography.
-The book, entitled Out of Sync, was published on October 23, 2007.
+The book, titled Out of Sync, was published on October 23, 2007.
 It was co-written by The New York Times best-selling biographer Marc Eliot, who also wrote the book's introduction, and was published by Simon Spotlight Entertainment, a division of Simon & Schuster.
 The 208-page book covers what Bass describes as "the first chapter" in his life, from his childhood growing up in rural Mississippi, to his efforts to obtain a seat on a Russian space capsule and the proceeding financial issues he had with his sponsors, and culminating with Bass's decision to go public with his sexuality.
 The book includes details about boyfriends that he kept from family and friends.
 He recounts NSYNC's 2002 decision to go on an "extended hiatus".
 Bass said Justin Timberlake was the sole reason NSYNC did not get back together.
 Out of Sync debuted on the New York Times Best Seller list for the week of November 11, 2007.

 Philanthropy and causes

 Bass has been involved with a number of charities.
 In 2001, he founded The Lance Bass Foundation, a non-profit organization that was designed to meet the health needs of low-income children.
 In 2003, Bass donated $30,000 US to establish the Amber Pulliam Special Education Endowment at the University of Southern Mississippi.
 Named for his younger cousin, Amber Pulliam, who has Down syndrome, it serves financial aid students from Mississippi's Pine Belt who plan a career in special education.

 After 2005's Hurricane Katrina, Bass launched "uBid For Hurricane Relief", a celebrity auction to benefit victims of the hurricane, with uBid.com.
 Proceeds from the auction were split between the Child Welfare League of America, The Brett Favre Fourward Foundation, and Ashton Kutcher's RockWorks Foundation.
 Many of Bass's family members in Mississippi were directly affected by the hurricane.
 That same year, Bass appeared on an episode of Extreme Makeover: Home Edition with a donation to a Russian woman to save a camp for disabled children in Russia.

 Bass is a member of the Environmental Media Association's board of directors.
 He has also been involved with Animal Avengers, Shannon Elizabeth's animal rescue organization.
 He has two dogs which he adopted from a rescue shelter, both of whom he posed with in a PETA ad urging people to adopt rather than buy animals.
 In August 2007, Bass wrote a guest commentary for LOGO's "Visible Vote '08" blog, in which he expressed support for gay marriage.
-In September 2007, Bass participated in a series of GLAAD television advertisements promoting tolerance for the LGBT community.
+In September 2007, Bass participated in a series of GLAAD television advertisements promoting tolerance for the LGBTQ community.
 Bass has also been involved in fundraising for the Gay, Lesbian and Straight Education Network.